dough10/rebooter/README.md

 Reboot a router if internet is down with Raspberry Pi, a relay and Node.JS.

 This app pings internet URL's and IP addresses.
-When all pings fail it will trip a relay for 35 seconds allowing a router to be restarted.
+When all pings fail it will if configured attempt to reboot the router by ssh connection and fallback to tripping a relay for 35 seconds interupting power to the router.

 Manual reboot from web frontend requires login.
 The app is also configured to allow for two factor authentication so if you do decide to expose it to the internet you can feel a little safer knowing any random person that finds the frontend can NOT reboot your router.